-- The analysis of planetary magnetic fields is of great interest and one of the main tasks in space science.
-Here we pay special attention to the analysis of Mercury's internal magnetic field which is one of the primary goals of the BepiColombo mission (Benkhoff et al., 2010).
-The magnetometer on board the Mercury Planetary Orbiter (MPO) (Glassmeier et al., 2010) measures the magnetic field vectors $\boldsymbol{b}^i = (b_x^i, b_y^i, b_z^i)^T \in \mathbb{R}^3$ at N data points \boldsymbol{x}^i , i = 1, ..., N along the orbit in the vicinity of Mercury.
-The magnetic fields around Mercury are considered as a composition or superposition of internal fields generated by the dynamo process, crustal and induced fields, which are mainly dominated by dipole and quadrupole fields and external fields - 35 generated by the currents flowing in the magnetosphere.
-For Mercury the external fields contribute a significant amount to the total magnetic field within the magnetosphere (Anderson et al., 2011) and therefore, a robust method is required for seperating the internal fields from the total measured field.
-Yet, each component has to be properly modeled and parameterized when decomposing the field. - For example, when only data in current-free regions are analyzed, the planetary magnetic field is irrotational and can be parameterized via the Gauss representation (Gauss, 1839).
-Whithin these current-free regions, the internal magnetic field can be expressed as the gradient of a scalar potential Φ , which can be expanded into a set of basis functions.
-Considering the expansion into spherical harmonics, the potential for the planetary dipole and quadrupole fields results in-
+The analysis of planetary magnetic fields is of great interest and one of the main tasks in space science.
+Here we pay special attention to the analysis of Mercury's internal magnetic field, which is one of the primary goals of the BepiColombo mission (Benkhoff et al., 2010).
+The magnetometer onboard the Mercury Planetary Orbiter (MPO) (Glassmeier et al., 2010) measures the magnetic field vectors $\boldsymbol{b}^i = \left(\boldsymbol{b}x^i, \boldsymbol{b}y^i, \boldsymbol{b}z^i\right)^T \in \mathbb{R}^3$ at N data points \boldsymbol{x}^i , i = 1, ..., N along the orbit in the vicinity of Mercury.
+The magnetic fields around Mercury are considered to be a composition or superposition of internal fields generated by the dynamo process as well as crustal and induced fields, which are mainly dominated by dipole and quadrupole fields and external fields generated by the currents flowing in the magnetosphere.
+For Mercury the external fields contribute a significant amount to the total magnetic field within the magnetosphere (Anderson et al., 2011), and therefore a robust method is required for separating the internal fields from the total measured field.
+Yet, each component has to be properly modeled and parameterized when decomposing the field.

+For example, when only data in current-free regions are analyzed, the planetary magnetic field is non-rotational and can be parameterized via the Gauss representation (Gauß, 1839).
+Within these current-free regions, the internal magnetic field can be expressed as the gradient of a scalar potential Φ , which can be expanded into a set of basis functions.
+Because of the scalar potential Φ has to satisfy where ∂x^2 is the Laplacian.
+Choosing planetary centered coordinates with radius $r^i \in [R_M, \infty)$, azimuth angle $\lambda^i \in [0, 2\pi]$ and polar angle $\theta^i \in [0, \pi]$, the solution of Eq.
+(2) is given by spherical harmonics so that the potential results in